Books we want: An updated GURPS LITE

 Add a couple of hit locations

-Hit locations is a whole new topic that’d definitely eat up space.
+Hit locations would definitely eat up page space.
 But hit locations are a great defining feature of GURPS.
 They’re realistic and fun, and they give players something to do with high combat skills.

 Offer other uses for high combat skills